Fort Knox Garrison deputy speaks at Radcliff Rotary Club meeting

-Fort Knox Garrison Deputy Commander Jim Bradford stopped by the Radcliff Rotary Club monthly meeting March 18, 2021, to introduce himself and share some of the changes occurring at the installation.
+FORT KNOX, Ky. — The Fort Knox Garrison deputy commander stopped by the Radcliff Rotary Club monthly meeting March 18 to introduce himself and share some of the changes occurring at the installation.

+Jim Bradford, Garrison’s top civilian employee, told the group that while COVID-19 has affected a lot of activities at the Central Kentucky post, some of what surrounding communities have come to expect from the military is coming back online.

+He highlighted the arrival of V Corps as an example, stating that operational training will become a more regular occurrence, even as a contingent of the unit will rotate in and out of Poland in the future.

 |Date Taken: